Analysis of Verification-based Decoding on the q-ary Symmetric Channel for Large q: Description and Analysis

 \subsubsection{CER Analysis}

 If the CER operation is picked, then we choose randomly an edge attached to a CN of type $(i,0)$ with $i\geq1$.
 This VN endpoint of this edge is distributed uniformly across the CVN edge sockets.
-Therefore, it will be attached to a CVN of degree $k$ with probability $\frac{l_{k}(t)}{e_{l}(t)}$.
+Therefore, it will be attached to a CVN of degree $k$ with probability ${l_{k}(t)}/{e_{l}(t)}$.
 Therefore, one has the following differential equations for $l_{k}$ and $r_{k}$ and

 For the effect on check edges, we can think of removing a CVN with degree $k$ as first randomly picking an edge of type $(k,0)$ connected to that CVN and then removing all the other $k-1$ edges (called reflected edges) attached to the same CVN.
 The $k-1$ reflected edges are uniformly distributed over the $E_{l}(t)$ correct sockets of the CN's.
-Averaging over all graphs, the $k-1$ reflected edges hit $\frac{n_{i,j}(t)i(k-1)}{(i+j)e_{l}(t)}$ CN's of type $(i,j)$.
-Averaging over the degree $k$ shows that the reflected edges hit $\frac{n_{i,j}(t)i(a(t)-1)}{(i+j)e_{l}(t)}$ CN's of type $(i,j)$.
+These $k-1$ reflected edges hit $\frac{n_{i,j}(t)i(k-1)}{(i+j)e_{l}(t)}$ CN's of type $(i,j)$ on average.
+Next, we average over the VN degree, $k$, and find that